4HMZ4/gAssistBot/README.md

 # gAssistBot

-Google Assistant Bot for ITAP discord server
+Google Assistant Bot for ITAP discord server.
+Keep all them apprentices in check.